andrewkimjoseph/plpfinalproject/README.md

 ![image](https://user-images.githubusercontent.com/91619206/192979810-d3fe2837-110f-45ed-aeb3-b7648a7d388d.png)
 _Figure 1: Splash screen of the app on Nokia 6.1 (Android 10)_
-### LINK TO .APK FILE FOR ANDROID INSTALLATION: https://bit.ly/3SfUZSV
+### LINK TO .APK FILE (IF YOU WISH TO DOWNLOAD THE APP ON YOUR ANDROID): https://bit.ly/3SfUZSV

 ## PROBLEM STATEMENT
 After engaging former and current sales agents of top loan-giving institutions in the country, I found out that 3 in every 5 (60%) of the agents are given generic loan repayment schedules to show prospective borrowers.